genelyn2020/SQL-Data-Source/README.md

 # SHOW INDEX
--allows you to find all indexes from a table.
+- allows you to find all indexes from a table.

 **Sample output**
 [here](https://github.com/genelyn2020/SQL-Data-Source/blob/main/Sample%20output.md#showing-indexes)